ethereum/EIPs/README.md

 If your EIP requires images, the image files should be included in a subdirectory of the `assets` folder for that EIP as follows: `assets/eip-N` (where **N** is to be replaced with the EIP number).
 When linking to an image in the EIP, use relative links such as `../assets/eip-1/image.png`.

 Once your first PR is merged, we have a bot that helps out by automatically merging PRs to draft EIPs.
 For this to work, it has to be able to tell that you own the draft being edited.
-Make sure that the 'author' line of your EIP contains either your Github username or your email address inside <triangular brackets>.
+Make sure that the 'author' line of your EIP contains either your GitHub username or your email address inside <triangular brackets>.
 If you use your email address, that address must be the one publicly shown on [your GitHub profile](https://github.com/settings/profile).

 When you believe your EIP is mature and ready to progress past the draft phase, you should do one of two things: